Right now, it’s especially important to remember employers are responsible for the health and safety of their employees – even when working remotely.

 Don’t withhold holiday allowance

-Don’t let your employee return to the workplace as soon as they come back from a high-risk country
+Don’t let your employee return to the workplace as soon as they come back from a very high-risk country

 Don’t forget you are responsible for the health and safety of your employees, so follow all the latest developments